Traditional games in the Philippines: Sikaran

-Player A becomes the hitter and Player B the catcher.
-The game is played outside on the ground where one digs a small square hole (which is slanted), in which they insert the small wood so that it sticks out.

-Player A hits the wood with the stick so that it flies high enough to be hit by the stick.

-The farther the wood gets hit, the more points one gets (usually counted by the number of stick lengths).

-Player A may try to add a multiplier to his score.
-By hitting the wood upwards twice in one turn before striking it forward, the points are counted by the number of wood lengths instead.

-Player B, on the other hand, has to anticipate and catch the small piece of wood to nullify the points and take his turn or waits for Player A to miss the wood.

-Sometimes the losing player is punished.
-The penalty is hopping on one foot from a designated spot marked by the winning player.
-This is done again by hitting the wood with the stick in midair as far away as possible.
-The spot where it lands is where the losing player starts until he reaches the hole.

-Trompo

-A trompo is a top that is spun by winding a length of string around the top and launching it so that lands spinning on its point.
-If the string is attached to a stick the rotation can be maintained by whipping the side of the body.
-The string may also be wound around the point while the trompo is spinning in order to control its position or even lift the spinning top to another surface.

 Taguan

 Taguan, or tagu-taguan (lit. twilight game, look out, cover yourself! or take-cover game!): Participants usually step on couches, hide under tables, or wrap themselves in curtains.
 It is similar to hide and seek.
 What is unique in taguan is that this game is usually played at sunset or at night as a challenge for the it to locate those who are hiding under the caves in Laguna and Cavite, which is a popular site for professional taguan players.
 The it needs to sing the following before they start seeking:

 Tagu-taguan, maliwanag ang buwan (Hide and seek, the moon is bright)Masarap maglaro sa kadiliman ng buwan (It is fun to play in the semi-dark night)'Pag kabilang kong sampu (When I finish counting up to ten)Nakatago na kayo (All of you should already been hidden)Isa, dalawa, ... tatlo!
 (One, two, ... three!)

 Another version of the chant goes:Tagu-taguan, maliwanag ang buwan (Hide and seek, the moon is bright)Wala sa likod, wala sa harap (Nobody in front, nobody behind)'Pag kabilang kong sampu (When I finish counting up to ten)Nakatago na kayo (All of you should already been hidden)Isa, dalawa, ... tatlo!
 (One, two, ... three!)